shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.06
+> Version 0.07

 ## Patch Notes

-- Font loading
-- Font rendering
-- Font types
+- Switched from yaml to toml for config files.
+- Included rust toml parser dependency

 ## Features